Electronic Prepress Operator Salary

 Popular Skills for Electronic Prepress Operator

-Survey results suggest that Electronic Prepress Operators put a wide range of professional skills to use.
+Survey results imply that Electronic Prepress Operators put a diverse skill set to use.
 Most notably, skills in Adobe InDesign, Adobe Photoshop, Adobe Illustrator, and Prepress are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Graphic Design.
-Those educated in Adobe Illustrator tend to be well versed in Adobe InDesign.
+Skills that pay less than market rate include Graphic Design.
+Most people familiar with Adobe Illustrator also know Adobe InDesign.

 Pay by Experience Level for Electronic Prepress Operator